pencil-user/forum_prototype/README.md

 - It is possible to register, but admin needs to approve you so you may post

-- Search only looks for titles at the moment
+- Search only looks for threads (title and body) at the moment

 Dušan Benašić dbenasic@zoho.com